How to Display Preserved Letters and Handwritten Recipes

 Do you see that Betty Crocker cookbook?
 That’s seen some love, y’all.
 You know a recipe is good when it’s smeared and wrinkled and splattered all over.

-How to Preserve Handwritten Recipes and Frame Letters
+How to Preserve Handwritten Letters and Recipes for Display

 Supplies